Winterthur Grüze railway station: Architecture

 The station has been a junction station ever since the construction of the Tösstalbahn.
 It is the point where the line from Winterthur HB separates into the lines to Wil and into the Tösstal, respectively.
 For that reason, tracks 4-7 are provided with platforms, each serving two tracks, one in each direction.

 The other tracks, apart from one siding, are on the Tösstalbahn side of the line, and are used for goods traffic.
 As the station is located within the Grüze industrial area, it was formerly the scene of a lot of cargo handling.
 Even today, the station is one of the main SBB-CFF-FFS cargo hubs in the canton of Zürich.

 The station's platform shelters, built in 1955, are listed buildings, and are unique in Switzerland.
 They were developed between 1952 and 1955 by the railway architect Hans Hilfiker, also the designer of the famous Swiss railway clock, as a prototype for new platform shelters.
 A special feature of these shelters is the central support tube with platform numbers at its ends, from which the cantilever roofs protrude on both sides.
 The new shelters, however, were never put into series production, and so Grüze remains the only station of its kind in Switzerland.

 The station building is located on the southwestern side of all tracks at the station.

 Services

-Zürich S-Bahn
+S-Bahn

-The station is served by four lines of the Zürich S-Bahn.
+The station is only called by S-Bahn services.
+It is an intermediate stop of four lines of the Zurich S-Bahn network.